WORLD / ASIA-PACIFIC

 Xiang noted that Takaichi also pushed through a snap dissolution to undercut the opposition while the Centrist Reform Alliance is still taking shape.
 The alliance's emergence, he said, reflects growing unease over Takaichi's hard-right trajectory and marks a tentative realignment among moderate political forces in Japan seeking to check Japan's rightward drift.

-Lü also noted that regardless of whether Takaichi wins or loses her political gamble, Japan's broader rightward drift has already set China and the wider Asia-Pacific on alert.
+Lü Chao, a professor at the Liaoning Academy of Social Sciences, said that Japan's broader rightward drift has set China and the wider Asia-Pacific on alert.
 Persistent signs of militarism and historical revisionism are unlikely to fade and could resurface when conditions allow, posing risks not only to Japanese society but to regional stability.